Raicuparta/static-bsky-feed/README.md

 > For most use cases, we recommend subscribing to the firehose at `com.atproto.sync.subscribeRepos`.

-And I disagree!
-The vast majority of feeds are incredibly simple, and shouldn't require a server that's always running and listening for new posts.
-Serving a static json that gets updated periodically should suffice, given the feed fits some criteria.

 Nowadays most feeds use services like Bluesky Feed Creator or Graze Social.
 These services are great, and almost definitely easier to set up than what I have here.
-But they might be overkill for your feed.
+But they might be overkill for your feed, especially if it's ok to have a pretty limitted number of posts in it.
 Some of these services are also paid, and the free tier end up being more limited than what I have set up here.

 ## Criteria for statically-hosted feeds